ajhalling/checkpoints/README.md

 `checkpoints` provides a form of [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming).
 If you're a fan of this sort of thing, you should also check out [`engarde`](https://github.com/TomAugspurger/engarde).

-## Contributing

-Bugs?
-Thoughts?
-Feature requests?
-[Throw them at the bug tracker and I'll take a look](https://github.com/ResidentMario/checkpoints/issues).

-As always I'm very interested in hearing feedback&mdash;reach out to me at `aleksey@residentmar.io`.